Thank you for reading our post, please rate this article at the end.

 Most people probably wouldn’t want to go through the hassle of obtaining a new driver’s license class.
 You may simply not have time for it before your trip.

-Well, if you will be getting yourself a motorhome, make sure that its GVWR is less than 26,000 pounds.
+Well, if you’re getting a motorhome, make sure its GVWR is less than 26,000 pounds.
 If you will be towing an RV, make sure that the GCWR of your power unit and the trailer is less than 26,000 pounds.
 As a rule of thumb, simply go less than 26,000 pounds, and you should be okay.

 One thing to consider is that while local DMVs do not put restrictions or requirements for separate RV types, some RV types are more likely to require a special driver’s license than others.